-The existing literature suggests that the advantages of IRC must be set against its costs, especially at national level (Wagner, 2006).
+The existing literature suggests that the advantages of IRC must be set against its costs, especially at national level (Wagner 2006).
 In particular, there is a risk that the academic peripheries may be unable, in the long run, to maintain their own research infrastructure, however critical for local purposes.
 At the individual level, a scientist's decision to engage in IRC must be viewed in the context of a trade-off between investment and expected outcomes.
-If it becomes overextended or too demanding, IRC can result in information overload, unclear responsibilities, and communication issues-collectively known as "coordination costs" (Olechnicka et al., 2019, p.
-111).
-Barriers to collaboration are compounded when the research involves international teams (e.g., Fox et al. 2017, p.
-1294).
-Scientists make decisions about whether or not to collaborate internationally on the basis of available resources, the research environment, and trade-offs among alternative modes of collaboration (e.g., Jeong et al. 2014, p.
-521).
+If it becomes overextended or too demanding, IRC can result in information overload, unclear responsibilities, and communication issues - collectively known as 'coordination costs' (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 111; Kwiek 2018a).
+Barriers to collaboration are compounded when the research involves international teams (e.g. Fox, Realff, Rueda, and Morn, 2017, 1294).
+Scientists make decisions about whether or not to collaborate internationally on the basis of available resources, the research environment, and trade-offs among alternative modes of collaboration (e.g. Jeong, Choi, and Kim 2014, 521).